How to Make Your Project Appear in ChatGPT, Grok & Perplexity (2026)

 - Organization schema: Name, description, founders, sameAs links, knowsAbout topics

-- SoftwareApplication schema: For protocols — category, operating system, offers
+- SoftwareApplication schema: For software products — category, operating system, offers

 - FAQPage schema: Questions and answers matching real user prompts